-The Group's financial assets include bank balances and short term deposits, trade receivables, insurance receivables and quoted and unquoted financial instruments.
+The Group's financial assets include bank balances, term deposits, account receivables, insurance receivables and quoted/unquoted financial instruments.

 Subsequent measurement

 A financial asset or a financial liability is recognised initially at its fair value plus, in the case of a financial asset or a financial liability not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.